Mexican Primrose Willow

 Maintenance

 A swamp or wetland plant that needs moist or shallow, submerged soils.
-It is fast growing and reseeds heavily.
+Fast growth rate and reseeds heavily.
 May need periodic trimming to control spread in small spaces.
 Leaves may turn red as the plant ages.
 Can be grown in a container.
 Set up a pond or a water collection tank near a downspout to supplement water.
-Propagation: root cutting.
+Native habitat: swamp and wetlands plant.

-Blooms June-October.
+Blooms July-October.
 Ribbed stems are erect and branched, sometimes woody at the base.
 Leaves are lance-shaped to ovate, with sunken venation and a reddish to pale midrib.
 Bright yellow, solitary flowers arise from leaf axils.
 They close in the evening and reopen in the morning.
 The fruit is a capsule that opens irregularly.
-Nectar attracts butterflies.
 Larval host: Water-primrose Hornworm Moth.

 About the Region